haruka-izm/food_tracker/README.md

 # Before You Start
 This app requires a connection to a MySQL service.
 Follow the instructions on MySQL's official documentation specific to your system to install MySQL locally.
-After successfully installed MySQL, follow the instruction below.
+After successfully installing MySQL, follow the instructions below.

- - Create required tables, run MySQL statements below
+ - For creating the required tables, run MySQL statements below
    - CREATE DATABASE food_tracker;
    - CREATE TABLE food_tracker.users (
      id INT NOT NULL AUTO_INCREMENT,